Knapthorpe: Geography

 Within this central core, the land elevation is approximately 50 m.

 There are two small tributaries which rise in the area and flow into the Beck at Caunton.

 There is a private landing strip, Caunton Airfield with grass runways for microlight aircraft, east of the location.

 Governance

 Knapthorpe along with Caunton village form Caunton parish.

 The parish contained 483 residents at the 2011 census.

-It is managed at the first level of public administration by Caunton Parish Council.
+Both locations are managed at the first level of public administration by Caunton Parish Council.

 At district level, the wider area is managed by Newark and Sherwood District Council.

 Nottinghamshire County Council provides the highest level strategic services locally.